By Sanjay Basu, M.D., Ph.D. and Rajaie Batniji, M.D., D.Phil.

-- Testing availability continues to expand, but so do concerns regarding the quality of testing.
 In addition to guidance from the WHO and CDC, Collective Health follows guidance from the Infectious Disease Society of America when recommending testing modalities and strategies.
-More broadly, Collective Health has authored an occupational health protocol with academic partners, to help reduce the risk of transmission in the workplace among both employees in essential roles who are currently at worksites, and among all workforce populations as people return to work in the coming months.
+More broadly, we have authored an occupational health protocol peer reviewed by our academic partners, to help reduce the risk of transmission in the workplace among both employees in essential roles who are currently at worksites, and among all workforce populations as people return to work.

-- COVID-19 testing is covered under almost all private and public insurance.
-This includes all Collective Health members, but having coverage does not mean you won’t face costs related to evaluation and potential treatment.
-We are closely monitoring the availability and effectiveness data on new treatments, and how to best address complications of Covid as well as problems due to other conditions whose care has been compromised by disruptions to usual care provision.
+COVID-19 testing is covered under almost all private and public insurance.
+This includes all Collective Health members, but having coverage does not mean people won’t face costs related to evaluation and potential treatment.
+We are closely monitoring the availability and effectiveness data on new treatments, and how to best address complications of COVID-19 as well as problems due to other conditions whose care has been compromised by disruptions to usual care provision.

-- Collective Health has worked with our clients to change plan designs and help offset the costs of COVID-19-related testing and treatment to members.
-Keep in mind, other elements of your care may have regular cost-sharing.
-Our member applications and websites have been reflected to show your plan’s specific cost-sharing for COVID-19 testing and treatment.
+- We work with clients to change plan designs and help offset the costs of COVID-19-related testing and treatment to members.
+Keep in mind, other elements of care may have regular cost-sharing.
+Our member’s resources have been reflected to show a plan’s specific cost-sharing for COVID-19 testing and treatment

-- Additionally, Collective Care, our specialized care management team, may be able to help if you need to find a healthcare provider to evaluate you for testing or if you are trying to arrange home delivery of other medications and avoid the infection risk of going to a busy pharmacy.
+- Additionally, Care Navigation, our specialized care management team, may be able to help members in need to find a healthcare provider to evaluate members for testing or if they are trying to arrange home delivery of other medications and avoid the infection risk of going to a pharmacy